-When Joe went back to talk to my employer about his new salary, he assumed he was still talking about a full-time position, but the employer knew that the insurance company wouldn’t pick Joe up, so they thought they were talking about trying to keep him on as an hourly contractor.
+At this point something really interesting happened.
+When Joe went back to talk to our employer about salary, he assumed he was talking about a full-time position, but the employer knew that the insurance company wouldn’t pick Joe up, so they were talking about trying to keep him on as an hourly contractor.

-During the salary discussion the employer asked, “Joe, how much would you like?”, to which Joe only replied “80.”
+So the employer asked, “Joe, how much would you like?”, to which Joe only replied “80.”
 (Like Clint Eastwood, Joe was a man of few words.)
 Fortunately for him he didn’t say what he really meant, which was $80K per year.